Community Impact: Where We Are Now

 In 2007, the Community Impact Team, comprised of representatives from PRO-Muskingum, United Way of MPM, Muskingum County Job & Family Services, the City of Zanesville, the Muskingum Valley Educational Service Center, the Muskingum County Library System, Resource Systems, Coburn United Methodist Church, Zanesville-Muskingum County Health Department, Muskingum Valley Health Centers, West Muskingum Schools, and the American Red Cross conducted the “What Matters” Survey.
 This survey asked community members to identify areas and ways in which to make our community a better place to live.
 Based on the results of the survey, the Community Impact Team deems the building blocks for a good life to be:

-Income – Promoting Financial Stability and Independence
+Financial Stability – Promoting Financial Stability and Independence

 Education – Helping Children and Youth Achieve Their Potential